MahirEmran/Sielify/Sielify_Terms_and_Conditions.md

 To resolve a complaint regarding the app or to receive further information regarding the use of the app, please contact us at ncfbla.app@gmail.com

+This Privacy Policy has been created with the help of Termly's Terms and Conditions Generator.